 Share what you have learned.
 Volume 1 of A Nation Empowered and Volume 1 of A Nation Deceived are both very approachable resources that a busy administrator or teacher can read quickly.
 You can download both of those documents for free from the websites linked above.
 If you want even more information about the research, read Volume 2 of A Nation Empowered.

 Advocacy might also mean helping to write policy for your school or district.
 First, a caution: Policy work takes a long time.
-If you are trying to solve a problem for your child, focus on your child and the issues that are pertinent to your child.
+If you are trying to resolve a situation for your child, focus on your child and the issues that are pertinent to your child.
 Don’t try to solve everything for everyone.
 Leave the policy for another day.
-However, if you are in a position to help make things better for future students, this might be the time to have those policy discussions.
-The Belin-Blank Center and the National Association for Gifted Children produced a helpful document last year on Developing Academic Acceleration Policies.
+However, if you are in a position to help make things better for future students, this might be the time to have policy discussions.
+Together, the Belin-Blank Center and the National Association for Gifted Children produced a helpful document on Developing Academic Acceleration Policies.
 This should help you get started on writing defensible policies for acceleration.

 OK.
 It may seem like a lot but have courage.
 You have the tools, you have the information, and you can be an effective advocate for your child’s acceleration.
 Go for it!